mrhorse/type-harmony/README.md

 html {
     font-size: 100%;
 }
+h1 {
+  font-size: 40px;
+  font-size: 2.5rem;
+  line-height: 1.4;
+}
+@media (min-width: 768px) {
+  h1 {
+    font-size: 46px;
+    font-size: 2.70588rem;
+  }
+}
 ```

-No breakpoints have been set, font-size is set to 100%, which is equivilent to 16px;

-More TBC.

-Mention...
-- Base breakpoints defining the breakpoints which will be used throughout.
+Also available is a mixin: `@include harmonise-fixed(size)` - again size is declared in px.
+It is for one-off declarations that will output for each available breakpoint at a fixed px size in REM.

+Points to note:
+- Please use a MQ packer plugin in your scss pipeline to reduce superfluous css output.
-- Missing a breakpoint will result in inaccurate scaling at that breakpoint (no recalculation at new base font size)
+- Missing a breakpoint for a key will result in inaccurate scaling at that breakpoint (this is because there's would be no REM base recalculation at new base font size for that item)
-- Spacing as a multiple of font-size and line height
+- Defining breakpoints in the base key will define the breakpoints which will be used throughout.

 TODO
 - Check this element's line-height before using the root line-height for vertical spacing.
+- Spacing (margin-bottom) as a multiple of font-size and line height [may not implement in an effort to not overcomplicate this library.]